 If you are experience any sort of reboot problem with your iOS device, here are some few steps to take in solving the problem.
 Before you start any of the process, make sure you backup your device.
 Some of the tips below requires you to erase your iOS device.
 Backing up your device will save you from loosing any important information.

-For users experiencing any restarting problem with their iOS device, apple suggested that all affected users should try and update their iPhone or iPad to the latest iOS 11.2.
+For users experiencing any restarting problem with their iOS device, apple suggested that all affected users should try and update their iPhone or iPad to the latest version of iOS 12.
 To update your iPhone or iPad to the latest iOS, follow these steps.